Tretinoin: a dermatologist’s guide for patients

 Retinoids play a significant role in addressing various skin concerns.
 Among them, tretinoin cream stands out as a well-known and widely-used option.
 However, there are several retinoids and they all have unique benefits.
 As a general rule, you should not use two different retinoids at the same time because the benefits are quite similar and they could cause too much irritation on the skin.

-Tretinoin and Altreno
+Tretinoin vs Altreno

 Tretinoin (also known by its brand name Retin-A) has been the gold standard for addressing acne, minimizing fine lines, and enhancing skin texture.
 However, AltrenoTM, a new and revolutionary tretinoin formulation has emerged with clear advantages due to its unique formulation which includes tretinoin, hyaluronic acid, collagen and glycerin.